vivimartini/solar-forecast-postprocessing/DECISIONS.md

 Baseline is the raw forecast, not climatology.
 It's already good, I'm just shaving the residual.

-Fleet grows ~41 → 56 GW over the period (99.9th-pct actual by year).
-So raw MW errors aren't comparable across time — same size error looks tiny early and huge late, just from scale.
+The empirical upper generation envelope grows from roughly 41 to 56 GW over the sample (99.9th-pct actual by year), consistent with an increasing effective generation scale.
+Raw MW errors aren't comparable across time — same size error looks tiny early and huge late, just from scale.
 Reporting relative RMSE skill vs the contemporaneous forecast instead of raw MW.

 Scope: brief wants 0–36h or 168–360h.
 Ran the correction on both — helps at short (+1.28%), hurts at long (−1.81%).
 So the long-range error is basically noise, nothing transferable to correct.
 Went 0–36h.